PatrickDorante/r-portfolio2022/README.md

 Given [datasets](https://divvy-tripdata.s3.amazonaws.com/index.html)
 available at Motivate International Inc.
 [license here](https://ride.divvybikes.com/data-license-agreement),
-We will use 12 month data from April 2020 to May 2021 for our fictional business, which aims at increasing revenues with their service's bikes share by converting casual riders into annual members.
+we will use 12 month data from April 2020 to May 2021 for our fictional business, which aims at increasing revenues with their service's bikes share by converting casual riders into annual members.